awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PerformanceInsightsEnabled`  <a name="cfn-rds-dbcluster-performanceinsightsenabled"></a>
-A value that indicates whether to turn on Performance Insights for the DB cluster\.
+Specifies whether to turn on Performance Insights for the DB cluster\.
 For more information, see [ Using Amazon Performance Insights](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html) in the *Amazon RDS User Guide*\.
-Valid for: Multi\-AZ DB clusters only
+Valid for Cluster Type: Multi\-AZ DB clusters only
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)